XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 <!--#{ using h4s for questions to keep them out of the right side nav (too cluttered when they display) and to provide appropriate text size for questions. #}-->
 #### What service do transaction validators provide?

 Validators determine if transactions meet protocol requirements, and are therefore “valid.”
-The service validators uniquely provide is grouping transactions into ordered units, agreeing on one such ordering specifically to prevent double spending.
+The service validators uniquely provide is grouping transactions into ordered units, agreeing on one such ordering specifically to prevent double spending. <!-- STYLE_OVERRIDE: therefore -->

 See [Consensus](consensus.html) and the [Ripple Labs Tech Talk: Understanding Consensus](https://ripple.com/insights/ripple-labs-tech-talk-consensus-within-the-ripple-protocol/) for more information about the consensus process.